Evander Holyfield: Celebrity appearances

 Holyfield's popularity has led to numerous television appearances for the boxer.
-His first television show appearance was the Christmas special of the Fresh Prince of Bel-Air in 1990, playing himself.
+His first television show appearance was the Christmas special of The Fresh Prince of Bel-Air in 1990, playing himself.
+Other television appearances over the years included Home Improvement, Living Single, New York Undercover, and NCIS: Los Angeles.

-Holyfield had minor roles in three movies during the 1990s, Summer of Sam, Necessary Roughness, and Blood Salvage (which he also produced).
-He made a guest appearance on Nickelodeon's Nickelodeon GUTS during its third season in 1994.
+Holyfield had minor roles in three movies during the 1990s, Blood Salvage (1990, which he also produced), Necessary Roughness (1991), and Summer of Sam (1999).
+He made a guest appearance on Nickelodeon's game show Nickelodeon Guts during its third season in 1994.

 He appeared once in an episode of children animated series Phineas and Ferb.
 In the episode, he is an animated character but the producers wanted to make the most of Holyfield's ear, so his animated character was only given half an ear.

 In 2005, Holyfield came in fifth place on ABC's Dancing with the Stars with his partner Edyta Sliwinska.
 He also made an appearance on the original BBC Strictly Come Dancing "Champion of Champions" showdown, which featured the final four teams from the 2005 edition of the British series, plus two celebrities from spinoff versions, paired with British professional dancers, one featuring Holyfield paired with Karen Hardy, and Rachel Hunter paired with Brendan Cole.

 On August 13, 2007, Holyfield was confirmed to participate in a boxing match at World Wrestling Entertainment's Saturday Night's Main Event XXXV against Matt Hardy.
 He replaced Montel Vontavious Porter, who had to pull out after being legitimately diagnosed with a heart condition that was not part of a storyline.

 Holyfield appeared as himself in the 2011 remake of Arthur.

 On January 3, 2014, Holyfield became the 12th housemate to enter the 13th series of Celebrity Big Brother (UK).
 On January 6, 2014, he was reprimanded by the show after saying in a conversation with another housemate that gayness is abnormal and can be fixed.
 On January 10, 2014, he became the first housemate to be evicted.